 The Care and Counseling concentration provides students with specialized knowledge and skills to teach, train, and counsel people in a variety of communities and cultures and to help people understand their situation from God's perspective.
-Concentration (18)

-- INT 6110 Foundations of Internships Credits: 0 - INT 6217 Focused Internship I Credits: 1.5

-- INT 6218 Focused Internship II Credits: 1.5 - CNS 6408 Care and Counseling Techniques Credits: 3 - CNS 6409 Group Care and Counseling Credits: 3 - Choose three courses from CNS Credits: 9
+- INT 6110 Foundations of Internships Credits: 0 - INT 6217 Focused Internship 1 Credits: 1.5 - INT 6218 Focused Internship 2 Credits: 1.5 - CNS 6408 Care and Counseling Techniques Credits: 3 - CNS 6409 Group Care and Counseling Credits: 3 - CNS 5300 Foundations of Growth and Development Credits: 3 Choose one of the following: - CNS 6740 Marriage and Family Counseling Credits: 3 - CNS 6571 Single and Family Issues in Mission Credits: 3

-The Master of Divinity degree provides students with a comprehensive range of biblicaltheological knowledge and practical skills for ministry leadership in a variety of contexts.
+The Master of Divinity degree provides students with a comprehensive range of biblical-theological knowledge and practical skills for ministry leadership in a variety of contexts.
 Through a personalized curriculum, this program prepares students for effective ministry in a local church, with a para-church organization, or with a mission agency.